Architectural and Civil Drafting Technology Associate in Occupational Studies Degree

 People who work in architectural and civil drafting technology use their skills to create two- and three-dimensional drawings on the computer.
 These drawings are used to visually represent buildings, bridges, canals, and houses.
 This program is available for qualified deaf and hard of hearing students.

-The associate in occupational studies (AOS) in architectural and civil drafting technology (formerly known as computer aided drafting technology), offered by RIT's National Technical Institute for the Deaf, will prepare you for a rewarding career as a CAD technician.
+The associate in occupational studies (AOS) in architectural and civil drafting technology, offered by RIT's National Technical Institute for the Deaf, will prepare you for a rewarding career as a CAD technician.
 The program provides you with the skills to become a support technician in the architecture, engineering and construction field.
 You might work with architects or engineers on projects such as buildings, highways, or bridges.
 Construction companies and building suppliers also hire CAD technicians.

 CAD operators, also called CAD technicians, take the sketches of an engineer, architect, or designer and produce a set of technical drawings.
 In addition to a strong emphasis on computer-aided drafting, the program provides you with a background in mathematics, building systems, construction regulations, site utilities, and materials and methods used in the architecture, engineering, and construction industries.